|Card Details and Application Link|

 Delta SkyMiles® Platinum Credit Card from American Express

-Recent better offer: 90K miles after $3K in purchases in the first 3 months + up to $200 in statement credits for purchases at select US home furnishings stores in first 3 months.
-[Expired 5/5/21]
+50K miles + 5K MQMs after $2K in purchases in the first 3 months plus up to $100 in statement credits for purchases at US restaurants in the first 3 months.
+Terms apply.
+(Rates & Fees)

 FM Mini Review: Good choice for frequent Delta flyers who can make use of annual companion certificate